ljeanner/AngularNet-demo-app/README.md

 - Code completion
 - Code generation

-Scenario for the Demo
+## Scenario for the Demo

-Visual Studio
+### Visual Studio

-Setup GitHub Copilot Extension
+1. **Setup GitHub Copilot Extension**

-Install the GitHub Copilot extension in Visual Studio.
+   - Install the GitHub Copilot extension in Visual Studio.
-Verify GitHub Copilot is functioning by signing in with your GitHub account.
+   - Verify GitHub Copilot is functioning by signing in with your GitHub account.

-Code Generation and Assistance
+2. **Code Generation and Assistance**

-Generate code from a comment in an existing file.
-For example, use the comment // Create a function that returns forecast for a specific day.
+   - Generate code from a comment in an existing file.
+For example, use the comment `// Create a function that returns forecast for a specific day`.

-GitHub Copilot Chat
+3. **GitHub Copilot Chat**

-Open GitHub Copilot Chat from a file or view.
+   - Open GitHub Copilot Chat from a file or view.
-Ask GitHub Copilot to generate a controller and associated model: Generate a controller that gets historical weather data and the model associated.
+   - Ask GitHub Copilot to generate a controller and associated model: `Generate a controller that gets historical weather data and the model associated`.

-Documentation Generation
+4. **Documentation Generation**

-Use GitHub Copilot Chat to generate technical documentation for the controllers in the application.
+   - Use GitHub Copilot Chat to generate technical documentation for the controllers in the application.

-Visual Studio Code
+### Visual Studio Code

-Explain Application Context
+1. **Explain Application Context**

-Use GitHub Copilot Chat to explain the context of the application.
+   - Use GitHub Copilot Chat to explain the context of the application.

-Method Explanation
+2. **Method Explanation**

-Right-click on a method and use GitHub Copilot Chat to explain it.
-For example, Can you provide an example of how to call the calcAvgTemp function with an array of temperatures?.
+   - Right-click on a method and use GitHub Copilot Chat to explain it.
+For example, `Can you provide an example of how to call the calcAvgTemp function with an array of temperatures?`.

-Code Refactoring
+3. **Code Refactoring**

-Ask GitHub Copilot Chat to improve the efficiency of a function or refactor it according to clean code principles.
+   - Ask GitHub Copilot Chat to improve the efficiency of a function or refactor it according to clean code principles.

-Unit Test Generation
+4. **Unit Test Generation**

-Generate unit tests for a function, such as calcAvgTemp.
+   - Generate unit tests for a function, such as `calcAvgTemp`.

-Mock Data Generation
+5. **Mock Data Generation**

-Generate mock data based on the model provided.
+   - Generate mock data based on the model provided.

-Additional Tasks
+### Additional Tasks

-Explain File Purpose
+- **Explain File Purpose**

-Use GitHub Copilot to explain the purpose of a specific file.
+  - Use GitHub Copilot to explain the purpose of a specific file.

-Code Suggestions
+- **Code Suggestions**

-Type in the IDE to show code suggestions provided by GitHub Copilot.
+  - Type in the IDE to show code suggestions provided by GitHub Copilot.

-Function Creation
+- **Function Creation**

-Create a function that returns a single weather forecast for a given date.
+  - Create a function that returns a single weather forecast for a given date.

-HTML and Regex Explanation
+- **HTML and Regex Explanation**

-Use GitHub Copilot to explain an entire HTML file or a mysterious regex.
+  - Use GitHub Copilot to explain an entire HTML file or a mysterious regex.

-Clean Code and PR Reviews
+- **Clean Code and PR Reviews**

-Refactor a function to adhere to clean code principles, removing magic numbers and ensuring meaningful names.
+  - Refactor a function to adhere to clean code principles, removing magic numbers and ensuring meaningful names.

-Testing
+- **Testing**

-Generate unit tests and mock data for testing purposes.
+  - Generate unit tests and mock data for testing purposes.

 ## Installation